 Have a carafe on hand for water and a decanter if you’re serving red wine.
 Decanters aerate the wine and add flair to the experience.
 You’ll also need ice buckets if you’re serving white, rosé, or sparkling wine, and wine glasses for every wine style.
 Remember that different types of stemware are best suited to different wines.

 List the items you need and cross out what you already have.
-The cutlery, the water glasses, write down everything, and there won’t be surprises during the event.
+The cutlery, the water glasses, assorted cutting boards for serving, etc. Write down everything, and there won’t be surprises during the event.

 Tips For A Successful Wine Pairing Dinner Party